RobeDM/PIRWLS/README.md

     make USE_MKL=1

-If the libraries are not installed in the standard paths you can uncomment and edit the following variables:
+If the libraries are not installed in the standard paths you can edit the file Makefile and uncomment and edit the following variables:
  INCLUDEPATH to tell the cblas.h file
  LIBRARYPATH to tell the linear algebra libraries location.